joaorodrigues3099/piscine_reload/README.md

 **João Rodrigues**
 [GitHub Profile](https://github.com/joaorodrigues3099)

-Feel free to reach out if you have any questions or would like to collaborate.
+Feel free to contact me if you have any questions or want to discuss future projects.